pytorch/serve/kubernetes/README.md

 ## EKS Cluster setup

-Is you have an existing EKS / Kubernetes cluster you may skip this section and skip ahead to driver installation.
+Is you have an existing EKS / Kubernetes cluster you may skip this section and skip ahead to PersistentVolume preparation.

 Ensure you have your AWS CLI configured with the credentials of an account with appropriate permissions.
 The following steps would create a EKS cluster, install all the required driver for NVIDIA GPU, EFS.

 ### Creating a EKS cluster